Lateral Expansion Joint

 Factor Cl (lateral) and Cp (pressure)

-Cl and Cp factors should be provided by expansion joint manufacturer
+Obtain Cl and Cp factors from expansion joint manufacturer.

 Menu and Toolbar Access

-To insert a ballasting weight, select the desired node and use the menu option: Insert > Expansion Joint > Lateral
+To insert lateral expansion joint: Select target node and use Insert > Expansion Joint > Lateral